A third of your life is spent at work. That is 90,000 hours throughout your lifetime.

 If you see yourself or your coworkers put into precarious positions where the safety of yourself and others is jeopardized in the interest of cutting corners, it is time to bail!
 It’s easy to say that it won’t be you—and then, suddenly, it is.

 But that isn’t the only way your employer can compromise your health and wellness.
 If your workplace requires you to lead a sedentary lifestyle, you are already getting hurt on the job.
 Sedentary living has been linked to decreased cardiovascular health, weight gain, and an inability to properly regulate blood sugar levels in the body.
-Exercising regularly outside of work is key, but long workdays spent sitting or stationary will have a negative effect on your health regardless.
+Exercising regularly outside of work is key, but long workdays spent sitting or stationary will hurt your health regardless.

 Consider implementing a standing desk or other means of getting the blood flowing, and talk to your superior about your concerns while presenting ideas for possible solutions.